 Minimum Configuration for Hardware System Maintenance

 The following minimum configuration is required for hardware maintenance.
-The individual system control programs have their own minimum requirements depending upon the SCP type and release level.
+The individual System Control Programs (SCPs) have their own minimum requirements depending on the SCP type and release level.

 Minimum Configuration with Demountable Direct Access Storage